 The appeal to the EGC made a complex argument challenging the ruling that the KitKat had attained distinctiveness through usage in commerce.
 It held that the appellate board had erred when it found that the KitKat shape had attained distinctiveness throughout the EU to such an extent that it was not necessary to examine its distinctiveness in each member country.
 The EGC reversed the appellate board and invalidated the trademark again.
 Nestlé appealed this decision to the ECJ, which affirmed the EGC.
 The ECJ noted that the appellate board should have specifically considered the distinctiveness issue among consumers in Belgium, Ireland, Greece, and Portugal.

-James G. Schwartz, a Bay Area intellectual property attorney, has represented businesses and business owners in litigation and transactional matters for more than forty years.
-Please contact us today online or at (925) 463-1073 to schedule a free and confidential consultation with a member of our team.
+Cirrus Law PC has represented businesses and business owners in litigation and transactional matters for more than forty years.
+Please contact us today online or at (925) 463-1073 to schedule an initial confidential consultation with a member of our team.

 More Blog Posts: